 With just over 4 million people trying to cool their homes.
 There’s a significant strain on the electric companies to provide power.
 So they offer you a discount if you agree to use less electricity during specific hours.
 Of course, if you forget, you pay a premium during that time as well.

-The first place I’ll show you how to create Repeating Google Now reminders is on your Android Smartphone.
+The first place I’ll show you how to create a Repeating Google Now reminder is on your Android Smartphone.

 First, open Google Now and tap on the 3 lines menu icon in the upper left corner.

 Tap on the + sign in the lower right corner of the screen.

 Tap in the Title field and give the reminder a Title using the keyboard.
 Then tap on Done.

 Tap on Time or Place to be reminded.
 For this example, I tapped on Time.
 Now using the down arrows set the date and time to be reminded.

 To set the repeat schedule tap on the down arrow next to Repeat.